 The Reedsville crossing can be a nail-biter owing to the inhospitable terrain the last mile before the gap.
 However, McArdles Airport (N40 39 .776, W077 33 .301) a mile short of the Gap and four miles from Mifflin is a bailout option.

 Going around the south end of Jacks is another way to avoid a transition that passes over the downwind crest of the ridge.
 The valley from the south end until past Mill Creek is uninviting for landings, so coming around the corner low is to be avoided.

-Honey Grove is the only turn point on Tuscarora.
-The route from Dickeys Mtn and McConnellsburg to Honey Grove would bear to the right at Burnt Cabins, which is near the I-76 crossing to Shade Mt.
+The two turnpoints on Tuscarora ridge are Honey Grove and Thompsontown.
+The route from Dickeys Mtn and McConnellsburg to these would bear to the right at Burnt Cabins, which is near the I-76 crossing to Shade Mt.

 A number of ridges populate the area between the Tunnels and Clarks Ferry turnpoints.
 On days with northwest winds these ridge can be used for short runs and saves, but don’t offer sustained runs of any length.
 A good percentage of the Waggoners Gap to Tunnels section passes over Tuscarora State Forest with most of the valleys totally covered in forest – not the realm of a safety-conscious pilot.

 Occasionally, when a thermal task is not possible, or the thermals have quit but a southeast wind is blowing, the southeast side of Jacks Mtn can be used.
 In the latter case this can happen at the end of a day when an approaching front has canceled the sun and prefrontal winds make it work.
 The SE side of Jacks has an ideal profile for orographic lift and it will support a glider when there is scarcely a breath of wind at the field.
 If the Mifflin AWOS is calling the wind direction between 110 and 170, at just about any velocity, it is worth a cautious try.